matejb/go-workshop/README.md

 This is an educational purpose application.

-Application is splited in tree phases.
+Application is splitted in three phases.

-You are encurage to use `go test` and resolve all test errors.
+You are encouraged to use `go test` and resolve all test errors.
 To mange development in phases use `go test -phase X` where `X` is phase number.

 ## Phases